patriciayoung/2022_FIFA/README.md

 For this project, we used Jupyter Notebook to clean our data and convert it into csv files.
 Dariel used polars and pandas in the Jupyter Notebook to clean the data.
 We used PostgreSQL and pgadmin to store the data.

 ### Location of Data in Github:
+The name of the repository is 2022_FIFA.
+The original csv files with the raw data can be found under the "fifa worldcup data" folder.
+Our cleaning process in Jupyter Notebook can be found under "2022_FIFA_cleaned.ipynb" and the cleaned csv file can be found under "FIFA_stats_cleaned.csv".
+The data in the sql file can be found under "player stats and position stats.sql" and the ERD and its code can be found under "QuickDBD-FIFA ERD (1).png" and "QuickDBD-FIFA ERD.sql".

 ### Source:
 https://www.kaggle.com/datasets/swaptr/fifa-world-cup-2022-player-data